-- Those assumed for the intermediate ultimate assumptions for various Trustees reports (choosing those reports that included changes in the ultimate assumptions or in the methodology), - Those recommended by various Technical Panels, and
+- Those for the intermediate ultimate assumptions for various Trustees reports (choosing those reports that included changes in the ultimate assumptions or in the methodology), - Those recommended by various Technical Panels, and

 • Those resulting from a survey taken at a Society of Actuaries (SOA) seminar.
-Rates of improvement shown on the first page of table 2.1 reflect age-sex adjustment to the distribution of the 1990 U.S. population; those on the second page use the distribution of the 2000 U.S. population; and those on the third page use the distribution of the 2010 U.S. population.
+Rates of improvement shown on the first page of table 2.1 reflect age-sex adjustment to the distribution of the 1990 U.S. population; those on the second page use the distribution of the 2010 U.S. population; and those on the third page use the distribution of the 2010 U.S. population.
 As seen by comparing the rates on the first and second pages in table 2.1 under the intermediate assumptions of the 2002 and the 2004 Trustees Reports (for which ultimate rates of improvement were the same), the difference in using the different populations for age-sex adjusting makes little difference in the ultimate average rates by the broad age groups.
 This conclusion is further supported by comparing the rates from the 2013 Trustees Report using two different populations for age-sex adjusting, as shown on the second and third pages in table 2.1.
 For presentations other than table 2.1 of this memorandum, rates of improvement are presented with age-sex adjustment to the distribution of the 2010 U.S. population.

-Table 2.1 provides the assumed ultimate average annual percent reductions in mortality for the intermediate assumptions of the 1999, 2000, 2002, 2004, 2008, 2009, 2011, 2013, 2014 and 2015 Trustees Reports.
+Table 2.1 provides the ultimate average annual percent reductions in mortality for the intermediate assumptions of the 1999, 2000, 2002, 2004, 2008, 2009, 2011, 2013, and 2016 Trustees Reports.
 The 1999 and 2000 Trustees Reports are included because ultimate annual percent reductions were increased substantially in the 2000 Trustees Report.
 The 2002 Trustees Report is included because changes in methodology were made that resulted in increased ultimate annual percent reductions.
 The 2004 Trustees Report is included to provide comparability in the results using a different population for the purpose of age-sex adjustment.
-The 2008 and 2009 Trustees Reports are included because ultimate annual percent reductions were revised.
+The 2008 and 2009 Trustees Report is included because ultimate annual percent reductions were revised.
 The 2011 Trustees Report is included because changes in methodology were made that put more emphasis on the recent historical data.
 The 2013 Trustees Report values are shown on both the second and third pages of the table to compare results using different populations for age-sex adjustment.
-For comparison purposes, we include the values from the prior and current Trustees Reports.